 A tea infusion with cold water is the best and easiest way to ingest the recommended dosage of marshmallow root.
 Combine 1 tablespoon of marshmallow root in 1/12 cups of water and let it seep overnight.
 Strain and sweeten to taste.

 It is easy to incorporate into the diet and is a great way to make sure that the herb’s antioxidant properties are working.

 2. Topically, in a Paste

-The recommended way to use marshmallow root to cure or soothe dry skin is through a paste.
+The recommended way to use Althea officinalis to heal or soothe dry skin is through a paste.
 Combining lemon juice and the powder from crushed marshmallow root is sure to do the trick.

 This paste can be applied topically as often as wanted, though it is recommended to not exceed more than twice a day.

 It does not matter if it is cracked skin from the cold weather of winter, or blistered skin from the heat of summer.
 If dry or irregular skin issues is the problem, this natural paste method has shown to be most effective.

 While ingesting the root may help, the paste targets the affected area directly and so is a more reliable source of relief.

 3. In an Ointment or Cream